Thursday, March 6, 2014

-Dr. Fred Duerr is currently delivering 20-minute presentations in the Hennings Auditorium every Saturday and Sunday at 1:30 pm.
+Dr. Fred Duerr is currently delivering 20-minute presentations in the Hennings Auditorium on Saturdays.
 His current topic is “Potable Water,” which includes tips on how to access to drinking water after a natural disaster.
 All ages are welcome to attend these free offerings.

 Fred is originally from St. Paul Minnesota and earned a Ph.D. from the University of Minnesota in 1965.
 He became a tenured faculty member at three different universities until he retired from full-time teaching.
 Fred then taught various science classes as a part-time instructor at multiple colleges and universities in the Northwest including teaching at Oregon Coast Community College until retirement in 2010.
 Fred is now writing multiple books and currently volunteers at the Hatfield Marine Science Center in an effort to share his knowledge and passion for science and environmental issues with the public.